Hayawan/breakingchanges/README.md

 # Breaking Changes

-A tool to identify breaking changes between release versions of a GitHub repository.
+A tool to identify breaking changes between release versions of a public GitHub repository.

 ## Overview